-- a. the safety of staffing levels - b. the availability of suitably trained staff, equipment, and specialist supplies - c. ensuring all critical care nurses are trained and competent to care for level 3 patients to build flexibility within the workforce to meet increased casemix acuity within the unit - d. redeployment of support staff and non-critical care staff, to enable cohorted capacity, and to meet increased demand in number or acuity of patients.
+- a) The need to maintain safe staffing. - b) the availability of suitably trained staff, equipment, and specialist supplies. - ensuring all critical care nurses are trained and competent to care for level 3 patients to build flexibility within the workforce to meet increased case mix acuity within the unit. - redeployment of support staff and non-critical care staff, to enable cohorted capacity, and to meet increased demand in number or acuity of patients. - 6.3 Surge conditions can contribute to poor mental health and wellbeing in critical care staff and surge support staff.
+Support should be in place to provide mental health and wellbeing support, including highlighting local, regional and national resources.
+Means of accessing local psychology and mental health services should be highlighted. - 6.4 Primary prevention of mental health and wellbeing challenges may be supported by ensuring training and support is provided to surge staff, ensuring time is provided for debriefs and reflection even during surge conditions, and enabling mental health support staff within units (e.g. Professional Nurse Advocates) to deliver their duties.